andreas-zimmerer/research-paper-graph/doc/vision/vision.md

 Example: Paper A was written in 2018.
 Its time is 2018.
 - The distance of two papers indicates how closely they are related.
 Example: If paper A quotes paper B, i.e. they are directly connected, then their distance is 1.
-If a paper E quotes paper D that quotes paper C that quotes Paper B, then Paper E and Paper B are only indirectly connected.
+If a paper E quotes paper D that quotes paper C that quotes paper B, then paper E and paper B are only indirectly connected.
 They have a distance of 3.
 - The relevance of a paper counts its direct quotes.
-For example, if Paper A quotes both Paper B and Paper C, and if Paper B quotes Paper C, then this group of three quotes 0 times Paper A, 1 times Paper B, and 2 times Paper C.
+For example, if paper A quotes both paper B and paper C, and if paper B quotes paper C, then this group of three quotes 0 times paper A, 1 times paper B, and 2 times paper C.
-For this group, Paper C is the most relevant.
+For this group, paper C is the most relevant.

 #### Examples for Filtering and Sorting
 - If we filter for papers written between 2015 and 2019, our graphs only present papers from 2015 - 2019.